SWTOR Seer Sage Healer Class Guide

 - Force Armor: Not technically a cooldown, however useful as defensive mechanic to shield yourself and friendly group members.

 - Force Barrier: Channels a protective bubble that gives you immunity to all damage for a short while, however you cannot move or act while channeling.
+Grants a protective shield based on how long you were channeling Force Barrier after the effect ends which lasts for 5 seconds, and gives you immunity to interrupts while active.

 Tricks of the Trade: